yonaka15/rust-ekf/README.md

-﻿

-# Extended Kalman Filter for Quadcopter Attitude Estimation in Rust
+﻿# Extended Kalman Filter for Quadcopter Attitude Estimation in Rust

 ## Abstract

-This project implements an Extended Kalman Filter (EKF) in Rust to estimate the attitude (roll, pitch, and yaw angles) of a quadcopter using real-time gyroscope and accelerometer data.
-Drawing from the theoretical foundation provided by _Small Unmanned Aircraft: Theory and Practice_ by Randall W. Beard and Timothy W. McLain, the EKF was adapted and expanded to include yaw estimation, angular rates, and modular design for future enhancements such as GPS or vision integration.
+This project implements an Extended Kalman Filter (EKF) in Rust to estimate the attitude of a quadcopter using real-time gyroscope and accelerometer data.
+The EKF takes gyroscope data (in radians/second), accelerometer data (in meters/second²), and a time step (in seconds) as inputs and outputs an estimated orientation as a quaternion.
+The filter uses gyroscope data and quaternion dynamics to predict the state, then refines the estimate by incorporating accelerometer data.

-The implementation is fully integrated into a ROS2 Rust node and operates with real-world IMU data, showcasing its practical application in robotics.
-The design leverages Rust’s high-performance and memory-safe features to create a robust and extensible solution for state estimation in dynamic systems.
+The implementation is fully integrated into a seperate ROS2 Rust robotics project, demonstrating its practical application in robotics with real-world IMU data.
+Leveraging Rust’s high performance and memory safety, the EKF provides a robust and extensible solution for state estimation in dynamic systems.

-This EKF not only serves as a critical component of the quadcopter's control system but also demonstrates the growing potential of Rust as a language for robotics applications.
-The accompanying README details the theoretical foundation, design considerations, and implementation specifics, making it a valuable resource for engineers and developers exploring Rust-based robotics.
+This EKF serves as a critical component of the quadcopter's control system, enabling precise attitude estimation for stable flight.
+It also highlights Rust’s potential as a powerful language for robotics applications.
+The accompanying README provides a detailed explanation of the theoretical foundations, design decisions, and implementation specifics, making it a valuable resource for engineers and developers exploring Rust-based robotics.

-`rust-ekf` v1.0.0 estimates the attitude of the quadcopter in Euler angles (ϕ,θ,ψ). `rust-ekf` v2.0.0 maintains the Euler estimation but implements a new EKF that estimates the quadcopter's attitude as a quaternion (w, x, y, z).
-Euler estimation presents technical difficulties such as gimbal lock, angle wrapping, and complex, nonlinear matrix math.
-Using quaternion estimation eliminates these difficulties and results is a more accurate and stables estimation of the quadcopter's attitude.

 <details>
 <summary>How to Use `rust-ekf`</summary>